 - Frequently dieting, possibly without weight loss

 Eating disorders frequently appear during the teen years or young adulthood but may also develop during childhood or later in life.
-These disorders affect both genders, although rates among women are 2½ times greater than among men.
+These disorders affect both genders, although rates among women are higher than among men.
 Like women who have eating disorders, men also have a distorted sense of body image.
 For example, men may have muscle dysmorphia, a type of disorder marked by an extreme concern with becoming more muscular.

 Researchers are finding that eating disorders are caused by a complex interaction of genetic, biological, behavioral, psychological, and social factors.
 Researchers are using the latest technology and science to better understand eating disorders.